-vel or public transport i.e. walking, wheeling, y, which can provide benefits such as increasing y and/or reducing greenhouse gas emissions.
+Alternative to car travel or public transport i.e., walking, wheeling, cycling and scooting, which can provide benefits such as increasing daily physical activity and/or reducing greenhouse gas emissions.

 Introduction

 The Tasmanian Government through the Department of State Growth is responsible for the planning, design and management of public transport in Tasmania.
 These services include public bus services, including school buses and the Bellerive to Hobart ferry service.